Mistakes I Made at Rainbow Mountain, Peru: How to Avoid Common Hike Mistakes in Vinicunca

 During the hike, you will be taking lots of pictures and videos which can quickly and drain your phone’s battery.
 I left with my phone fully charged and put it into low power mode to conserve energy. what I did not do was put in an airplane mode which would have helped conserve more battery life so that's another mistake. but when we got back on the bus to head to lunch and then head home my phone was down to 9% left. that's when I discovered that I did not have my external battery with me to charge my phone so I ended up turning off my phone for the rest of the trip. from about 1:00 p.m. until we arrived in Cusco at around 5:30 p.m. my phone was off so that I could turn it back on to navigate back to my Airbnb when we got to cusco. by the time I made it home I had 3% battery left and my phone went directly on the charger. and that's when I discovered that the external battery was next to my bed.

-If Rainbow Mountain, the city of Cusco, or the country of Peru is on your travel bucket list, you can learn more about the area, the culture, day trips, and more here.
+If Rainbow Mountain, the city of Cusco, or Peru are on your travel bucket list, you can learn more about the area, the culture, day trips, and more here.

 Back to blog